 Classic candles in many heights and diameters.
 Choosing your wax, mould and fragrance sets you apart form everyone else.
+In this worksheet we have used a metal mould- the same process can be applied to other styles of moulds.

 Here we have basic instructions as listed on our instruction sheets: